THE REBRANDING Process

 2) The market has changed significantly.

 When you launched the brand, the emotional drivers were different.
-Your brand launched into the category, and market share grew.
+Your brand launched into the category, and your market share grew.
 Then it seemed to stall.
 Your market intelligence says the brand has lost some relevance.

 3) A disruptive competitor entered the market space.